ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-ca.md

 #### 3.2 Migrating the new version of MXPlan <a name="NewVersionMxplan"></a>

-Before you begin your migration, if you have just ordered your new email solution, first add the domain name to your [Email Pro](../../emails-pro/first-configuration-email-pro/#step-2-add-your-domain-name) or [Exchange](../../microsoft-collaborative-solutions/adding-domain-exchange/) platform.
+Before you begin your migration, if you have just ordered your new email solution, first add the domain name to your [Exchange](../../microsoft-collaborative-solutions/adding-domain-exchange/) platform.

 Your MXPlan migration will be done in 3 main steps: **Renaming**, **Creating** and **Migrating**.